 - 1. Is a member school required to annually reopen a coaching position if that position is held by a certified coach as defined in 7.1.1?
 No. - 2.
 Is a member school required to annually reopen a coaching position and advertise it in the district if that coaching position is held by an emergency coach as defined in 7.2.1?
 Yes. - 3.
 Is a member school obligated to have a certified coach if that individual is determined to be unacceptable for the coaching position in question?
-The term "acceptable" is not addressed by current DIAA regulations and therefore the determination of who is acceptable and the justification for that decision is a local responsibility. - 4.
+The term "acceptable" is not addressed by

+- current DIAA regulations and therefore the determination of who is acceptable and the justification for that decision is a local responsibility. - 4.
 Is a member school obligated to give all certified coaches who have applied for the position in question consideration?
 7.2.4 states that an emergency coach may be hired "if an acceptable certified professional staff member is not available..."
 Consequently, a member school is obligated to give all certified coaches who have applied some degree of consideration; e.g., screening resumes, contacting references, and/or conducting interviews.
 In the absence of such efforts, a member school has not fulfilled its obligation to attempt to locate an acceptable certified coach. - 5.
-Are para-professionals considered to be professional employees certified by DOE as defined in 1009.7.1.1?
-No, para-professional are not considered certificated professional employees and are not covered by 1009.7.1.1.
+Are para-professionals considered to be professional employees certified by DOE as defined in 1008.7.1.1?
+No, para-professional are not considered certificated professional employees and are not covered by 1008.7.1.1.

-FAQs Concerning 1009.7.5 (Coaching Out of Season)
+FAQs Concerning 1008.7.5 (Coaching Out of Season)

 - 1. In regards to swimming what can a coach do from August 2 to the first day after the last Spring DIAA tournament event? - A. Can the coach provide instruction to the "12 and under," "10 and under," and "8 and under" age groups of a non-school swimming and diving team that includes one or more members of his/her high school team?
 Yes. - B. Can the coach provide instruction to the "14 and under" and "18 and under" or "unlimited" age groups of the same non-school team?
 No. - C. Can the coach plan workouts, demonstrate techniques, make stroke corrections, determine lineups for meets etc. for the same non-school team?
 No. - D. Can the coach instruct the older swimmers and divers indirectly through another member of the coaching staff?
 No. The coach is restricted to social contact with these age groups. - E. If the "12 and under" and "10 and under" age groups are sharing the pool with the older swimmers during practice can the coach be on the deck?
-Yes, the coach may be on the deck during combined practices but may only supervise those lanes in which the younger swimmers are working out.

-- F. Can the coach be on the deck if only the "14 and under" and "18 and under" or "unlimited" swimmers are in the water during either practices or meets?
+Yes, the coach may be on the deck during combined practices but may only supervise those lanes in which the younger swimmers are working out. - F. Can the coach be on the deck if only the "14 and under" and "18 and under" or "unlimited" swimmers are in the water during either practices or meets?
 No, the coach may not be on the deck. - 2.
 Can returning players work as instructors at a camp/clinic involving their school team coaches?
 Returning players who are working as instructors at a camp/clinic may not participate in drills, scrimmages, and games, etc. if members of their school team coaching staff are involved in the camp/clinic.
 They may teach individual skills, coach teams, and officiate scrimmages or games, but they may not participate in those activities.
-Such participation will be considered a violation of the out-of-season coaching rule and result in sanctions against the offending coaches. - 3.
-Are certified, emergency or volunteer coaches permitted to conduct practices with returning school team members from the first day after the last spring DIAA tournament event to August 1st?
-DIAA Regulation 1009.7.5.2 permits coaches to provide instruction during formal league/tournament competition.
-The regulation is silent with regard to providing instruction during practices in preparation for formal league./tournament competition.
-For health and safety purposed, the DIAA Board of Directors has taken the position that an organizational practice for formal league/tournament competition may be permitted only as permitted by the written, pre-established rules of the formal league/tournament.
-In no event shall more than one organizational practice be permitted and the number of games and practice shall not exceed three in one week.
-If the formal league/tournament does not have written, pre-establish rules regarding practice then no practice is permitted.
+Such participation will be considered a violation of the out-of-season coaching rule and result in sanctions against the offending coaches.

-FAQ Concerning 1008.8.0 (Recognition of Officials' Associations, Required Use of Officials and Attendance at Rules Clinics)
+FAQs Concerning 1008.8.0 (Recognition of Officials' Associations, Required Use of Officials and Attendance at Rules Clinics)